sr-albert/sadbits/README.md

 Use Data Mode if you: want data features but also want to have control over bundling, data, and server abstractions started a data router in v6.4 and are happy with it

+## Date
+- Date library: date-fns
+- !IMPORTANT!: the date returns from BE always in UTC format